The most popular GOP talking point on health care is wrong.

 * In Paul v.
 Virginia (1869), the U.S. Supreme Court ruled that the business of insurance is neither ‘commerce’ nor ‘interstate’ in the constitutionally relevant sense and therefore is not within the power of Congress to regulate.
 The New Deal Court reversed this 150-year-old interpretation in U.S. v.
 South-Eastern Underwriters (1944).

 ** A constitutional lawyer has pointed out to me that, in NFIB v.
 Sebelius, (2012), the five ‘conservative’ justices did not overrule Wickard v.
 Filburn (1942) but rather merely placed an outer limit on that notoriously unlimited reading of federal power.
 The five justices, the lawyer argues, merely agreed that fining people for ‘not buying a product’ is not within Congress’s powers, but that the Court’s expansive, post-New Deal reading otherwise stands.
 This may be true.
 But I think my formulation is also valid: ‘five sitting members of the Supreme Court reject [the New Deal reading of the Commerce Clause] when it comes to Obamacare’s individual mandate’ (emphasis added).
-(Note: In the original version of this article, I neglected to add the words ‘individual mandate’ in that sentence, referring instead to just ‘Obamacare.’
-I’ve added those words, in this version, in order to make my meaning clearer.)
+(Note: In the original version of this article, I referred only to ‘Obamacare’ without specifying its ‘individual mandate.’
+I’ve added those latter words, in this version, to make my meaning clear.)